Flippers in Paradise

 There were many homesteaders who only stayed long enough to sell off their property at a tidy profit after receiving the patents on their property.
 They left no trace except in the documentary record.
 One, Dana Dorsey, Miami’s first African-American millionaire, homesteaded the quarter-section at the northeast corner of Krome Avenue and Bauer Drive.1 Two years after receiving his patent on August 22, 1910, he sold his homestead to Ernst Bitte.2 There were a number of other homesteaders who did the same.
 In this article, I’m going to focus on one man, William W. Culbertson, who claimed a homestead of 160 acres one-half mile northwest of where William Anderson later established his general merchandise store.
 He did not sell his property quickly after receiving his patent on it, but he, like Dana Dorsey, did not live in South Dade.

-Culbertson became quite wealthy and influential because of his business dealings and served as the mayor of Ashland, Kentucky, was a state representative in 1870, a state senator in 1873 and a U. S. Congressman from 1883 – 1885.
+Culbertson became quite wealthy and influential because of his business dealings and was a state representative in 1870, a state senator in 187310 and the mayor of Ashland, Kentucky from June of 1882 until March of 1883, when he resigned to become a U. S. Congressman from Kentucky from 1883 – 1885.11

-In 1887, William and Lucy Culbertson and their two children, William W., Jr. and Lucia H., moved to Coconut Grove, where William’s son by his first wife, Thomas Means Culbertson, became an early member of the Bay Biscayne Yacht Club, founded by Ralph M. Munroe that same year.10 They subsequently became the parents of five more children, Julia R., Henry H., Alex McKee, Wallace D. and John F. At the time he claimed his homestead in South Dade County, he was 62 years old.
+In 1896, William and his family moved to Coconut Grove,12 where William’s son by his first wife, Thomas Means Culbertson, became an early member of the Bay Biscayne Yacht Club, founded by Ralph M. Munroe, in 1901.13 14 William’s children by his second marriage were William W. Jr., Henry Hardie, Lucy, Julia R., Alexander McKee, Wallace D., John F., Samuel D. and Jupiter Ammon.
+John F., born in 1896, tragically burned to death in 1900.15 At the time he claimed his homestead in South Dade County, W. W. Culbertson was 62 years old.

-Since William was enumerated in Coconut Grove in 1900, this would indicate that he did not live on his homestead.
-By July of 1901, however, he had completed a residence on his property.13 On May 10, 1906, The Miami Metropolis reported that a Commissioner’s Deed had been issued for 160 acres in section 17, township 56 south, range 39 east.
-Fred S. Morse was the commissioner and Lucy H. Culbertson was guardian.
-The deed, for $1,900, was in favor of Gaston Drake, who established the Drake Lumber Company’s sawmill in Princeton in 1907.
-Frederick S. Morse was the land agent for the Model Land Company, Flagler’s real estate subsidiary and Lucy H. Culbertson was the wife of William Wirt Culbertson.
+On May 10, 1906, The Miami Metropolis reported that a Commissioner’s Deed had been issued for 160 acres in section 17, township 56 south, range 39 east.
+Fred S. Morse was the commissioner and Lucy H. Culbertson was guardian.22 The deed, for $1,900, was in favor of Gaston Drake, who established the Drake Lumber Company’s sawmill in Princeton in 1907.
+Frederick S. Morse was the land agent for the Model Land Company, Flagler’s real estate subsidiary, and Lucy H. Culbertson was the wife of William Wirt Culbertson.
 A commissioner’s deed is issued when a property owner defaults on a mortgage and the mortgagee files a foreclosure suit against the mortgagor.
 In this case, what apparently happened is that William mortgaged his property to Gaston Drake and defaulted on the mortgage.
-Tracking the ownership of properties in Dade County is difficult and expensive but what is known is that the SW 1/4 of Culbertson’s property was owned by Frank J. Carey, who had “a nice grove already underway” in 191214 and that part of the SE 1/4 was owned by George J. Ross, who had established a grove before 1913.15 The 1912 Miami Metropolis map, which showed that the property was still owned by the Culbertsons, was in error.
-It is possible that the default was not satisfied and that Gaston Drake ended up with the property, cut down all the marketable pine trees and then sold off parcels of the land it to new arrivals, among them Carey and Ross.
+Tracking the ownership of properties in Dade County is difficult and expensive but what is known is that the SW 1/4 of Culbertson’s property was owned by Frank J. Carey, who had “a nice grove already underway” in 191223 and that part of the SE 1/4 was owned by George J. Ross, who had established a grove before 1913.24 The 1912 Miami Metropolis map, which showed that the property was still owned by the Culbertsons, was in error.
+It is possible that the default was not satisfied and that Gaston Drake ended up with the property, cut down all the marketable pine trees and then sold off parcels of the land to new arrivals, among them Carey and Ross.

 The Culbertson family, featured in this article, was just one family which owned property here but neither lived in South Dade nor worked to establish a viable community.
 The history of South Dade County as written so far has focused on the so-called Founding Fathers: Horne, Brooker, Burton, Fuchs, Caves, Bow, Free, Mowry and a few other families.
 There were others – lots of others.
 It is time for those others to receive some attention from historians also.